-For the year ended December 31, 2020, except where otherwise noted below, Aecon was involved in the design and/or construction of 22 major projects.
-These projects are: the Annacis Island WWTP Stage 5 Phase 1 Upgrade Project; the Bermuda International Airport Redevelopment Project; the Bruce Power Unit 6 Steam Generator Replacement Project; the Bruce Power Unit 6 FCFR Project; the Coastal GasLink Pipeline (Spreads 3 and 4) Project; the Darlington Nuclear RFR Project (Execution Phase); the Darlington Nuclear Turbine Generator Refurbishment Project; the Eglinton Crosstown LRT Project; the F.G.
-Gardiner Expressway Rehabilitation Project: Section 1; the Finch West LRT Project; the Gordie Howe International Bridge Project; the Highway 401 Expansion Project; the Highway 91/17 Upgrade Project; the Kemano Generating Station Second Tunnel Project; the Kicking Horse Canyon Project - Phase 4; the NOVA Chemicals Area 100/200 Mechanical and Piping Installation Project; the Pattullo Bridge Replacement Project; the Peace River Bridge Twinning Project; the Site C GSS Civil Works Project; and Spread 1 of the Trans Mountain Pipeline Expansion Project, as described in further detail below.
+For the year ended December 31, 2021, except where otherwise noted below, Aecon was involved in the design and/or construction of 20 major projects.
+These projects are: the Bruce Power Unit 3 and Unit 4 SGR Project; the Bruce Power Unit 6 SGR Project; the Bruce Power Unit 3 FCFR Project; the Bruce Power Unit 6 FCFR Project; the Coastal GasLink Pipeline (Spreads 3 and 4) Project; the Darlington Nuclear RFR Project (Execution Phase); the Darlington Nuclear Turbine Generator Refurbishment Project; the Eglinton Crosstown LRT Project; the Eglinton West Extension - Advance Tunnel Project; the Finch West LRT Project; the Gordie Howe International Bridge Project; the Highway 401 Expansion Project; the Highway 91/17 Upgrade Project; the Kicking Horse Canyon Project - Phase 4; the NOVA Chemicals Area 100/200 Mechanical and Piping Installation Project; the Pattullo Bridge Replacement Project; the Site C GSS Civil Works Project; and the Winnipeg North End Sewage Treatment Plant Project, as described in further detail below.
+The values disclosed below refer to the initial contract amount and do not account for any subsequent change orders which have resulted in an increase to the scope and/or price of the contract.